ivanscdo/bamazon-node-mysql-app/README.md

 2. From your Terminal, navigate to the `bamazon-node-mysql-app/src` directory.
 3. Launch the app with the command: `node bamazonCustomer`.
 4. You'll first be presented with a list of products to buy, then prompted to select the ID of the product you would like to purchase, followed by the quantity you would like to buy.
-5. If the shop DOES NOT have enough inventory, you will be told presented with the message: "Insufficient quantity!
-Only x available!
-Cannot sell y.
+5. If the shop DOES NOT have enough inventory, you will be told presented with an Insufficient quantity message.
+* For example: "Insufficient quantity!
+Only 30 available!
+Cannot sell 31!
 6. However, if the shop DOES have enough inventory, you will be presented with the total for your purchase (using the gil currency of course!).
-The app will then deplete the quantity you purchased from the MySQL database.
+7. The app will then deplete the quantity you purchased from the MySQL database and quit.